That’s because Dallol sits in the Danakil Depression, the lowest-lying land on Earth.

 No lava has been documented there – the craters are the results of explosions that happen when underground magma comes in contact with ground water.

-And the armed guards are totally necessary to protect tourists, Paillous notes, because geopolitical tensions between Ethiopia and nearby Eritrea have led to hostage-taking in the nearby settlement of Ahmed Ela in recent years.
+Armed guards are necessary to protect tourists because geopolitical tensions between Ethiopia and nearby Eritrea have led to hostage-taking in the nearby settlement of Ahmed Ela in recent years.

 If that doesn’t get you, other, more nature-related dangers might.
 As far as weather goes, the average daily temperature at Dallol is over 100 degrees.
 The volcano itself emits toxic gases, and sometimes the salty crust beneath your feet is thin enough to break, dropping you into a boiling pool of acidic brine.